commandblock2/BJC-astrate-T-auto-clock-in/README.md

 and figure out the rest of it motherfuckers
 I am not responsible for tech support or any consequence
-# GO FUCK YOURSLEF YOU FUCKING FUCK
+# GO FUCK YOURSELF YOU FUCKING FUCK